Location-Based Services: Google Maps API Alternatives

 Among the main mapping tools the TravelTime Platform has, we’d like to mention these ones:

 Time map or building a time-travel area.
-To put it simply, the feature answers such question as: "Where would I get during half an hour if I use public transport and start the journey right here at 10 am?"
+To put it simply, the feature answers such questions as: "Where would I get during half an hour if I use public transport and start the journey right here at 10 am?"
 The question is just an example, of course.

 Time filter: determination of trip time from a source point to several destinations at once (up to 2 thousand) using a one-and-only request.